Needham is designing a new Pollard Middle School to fully meet the educational needs of our 1300+ middle school students.

 The plan includes robust student counseling and a variety of academic support spaces.
 A wide range of enrichment activities, including Wellness, World Languages, Engineering & Design, Video Production & Theater, Technology & Coding, Literacy & Writing, and more will provide a well-rounded student experience.

-We are currently in the midst of the feasibility period for the project.
 In September the town submitted seven options to the Massachusetts School Building Authority (MSBA) in the Preliminary Design Program (PDP).
-All seven options are now being studied in greater depth and will be narrowed down to a single preferred option with a vote by the School Building Committee (SBC) in late November.
-This will be submitted to the MSBA in the Preferred Schematic Report (PSR), and then the project will move into the Schematic Design (SD) phase where the one preferred option is further refined.
+All seven options were studied in greater depth in order to be narrowed down to a single preferred option with a vote by the School Building Committee (SBC) in late November.

 The PDP included approximate square footage and two separate cost estimates for all options, but these figures will change as the project moves from the feasibility to schematic design phase.

 The current schedule anticipates that construction would begin in the spring or summer of 2028.
-New construction is estimated to take about 30 months, allowing the new school to open for the 2030-31 school year.
-Meanwhile, the addition/renovation option is estimated to take 57 months, with the school completed around December of 2032.
+New construction will take place in two phases, allowing the new school to open for the 2030-31 school year for grades 7 and 8, and in September 2032 for grade 6.